employees working on their computers

 Revenue per Function Employee = Annual Revenue / Employees in the Function

-This ratio is particularly useful for commercial functions, such as Sales, Marketing, and Customer Support, where revenue is a key driver for the number of headcount required.
+This ratio is particularly useful for commercial functions, such as sales, marketing, and customer support, where revenue is a key driver for the number of headcount required.

-3. Function Employees as % of Total Employees
+3. Function as % of Employees

 This ratio measures the proportion of employees in a specific function relative to the entire workforce, helping companies understand their staffing distribution.